ziad007/RXPhotos/README.md

 This is a sample project that displays Flicker photos using collectionView in swift.

-It was implemented with clean interactor architecture using the components below:
+It was implemented with MVVM + interactor architecture.

-- Models
-- Interactor
-- Service
-- Presenter